Tools to help you feel confident and prepared to start working with a personal trainer.

 Session length and scheduling

-Depending on your motivation to exercise on your own, your training sessions can be anywhere from 30 to 60 minutes and will often run at a frequency of 1, 2 or 3 times a week.
-Consistency is key, so it’s important to factor in how much support you feel you need when deciding which option is right for you.
+Depending on a couple things (including your motivation to exercise on your own, your budget and your availability), your training sessions can be anywhere from 30 to 60 minutes and will typically run at a frequency of 1, 2 or 3 times a week.
+Consistency is key, so it’s important to factor in how much support you feel you need when deciding which of these scheduling options is right for you.

 While you may want to know how long it’s going to take to reach your goals, there’s no simple answer.
 It’s very individualized.